 Ageing represents a significant research theme within the College of Business, Public Policy and Law.
 This is reflected both in research output and research income.
 The programme is distinctive in its positioning within a research informed ageing and public policy pedagogical environment.
 Hosted by the ICSG, the programme will be linked directly to state-of-the-art research programmes, led by international experts (Kieran Walsh; Aine Ni Leime; Eamon O’Shea) in ageing and policy, with findings and experiences from these studies informing module content and approaches.
 In addition the programme is delivered in collaboration with international policy experts, such as (Nena Georgantzi, AGE Platform Europe; Patricia Conboy, HelpAge International.

 J.E.
 Cairnes School of Business & Economics MSc Ageing and Public Policy Merit Scholarship

 NUI Galway is offering two Scholarships for the Masters in Economics programmes.
-The MSc in Ageing and Public Policy commencing September 2020 is eligible for these scholarships.
+MSc in Ageing and Public Policy students commencing September 2020 are eligible to apply for these scholarships.
 One scholarship up to the value of 50% of the EU tuition fees and one scholarship up to the value of 50% of the non EU tuition fees.

 For more information on the scholarship application process, please contact email@example.com.
 Please note that to be considered for this merit based scholarship, applicants must be accepted to their chosen programme, have achieved a H1 in their primary degree and must complete an online Scholarship Form.

 Who’s Suited to This Course